Quanty22/PQRE-Encryption-based-on-data-compression-using-molecular-genomic-data-separation-and-regeneration/README.md

 It's worth noting that Basic Guardium is open-source, allowing users to freely utilize and modify it according to their preferences.
 However, due to our ecosystem's security measures, each individual is granted a unique ID number, preventing distribution to others.

-Guardium offers three distinct versions, each catering to different user needs:
+Guardium basic (always free of any cost) offers three distinct versions, each catering to different user needs:

 Basic Version: Designed for swift and secure encryption and compression of personal data.
 Already 2.3 times faster than current encryption methods, this version comes equipped with a built-in data compressor for enhanced efficiency.